 7. Sodium nitrite/nitrate: Found mostly in processed meat, sodium nitrite and nitrate are used as a preservative.
 Several research have linked nitrate to cancer, but it’s still commonly used in food products.

 Found in: cured meats, hot dogs, corned beef, bacon, ham, duck, lunch meats, smoke meat, and the list goes on.

 8. BHA and BHT: These two closely related chemicals are added to oil-containing foods to prevent oxidation and retard rancidity.
 Used to preserve the color and flavor in processed food, BHA and BHT are used in a variety of foods.
 Those substances can disturb the neurological system, alter behavior and cause cancer.
 The International Agency for Research on Cancer, part of the World Health Organization, consider BHA to be possibly carcinogenic to humans, and the State of California has listed it as a carcinogen.
 Some studies show the same cancer causing possibilities for BHT.

 Found in: cereals, gum, chips, shortening, candy, and much more.

 I hope this has helped you be aware of what you are eating and help you to start checking labels before you buy any product.
 Make this the year that you and your family eat healthy and avoid the toxic chemicals that are loaded in so many processed foods.
 You have one life and one body so please take care of it.
-We can make one more step to “Saving Our Planet Earth,” “Going Green” by trying to eat Organic and Healthier foods!
+Try to eat organic or local harvest when possible.